AngelaMadjar/InternshipProject/README.md

 Please note that loading the visualizations might take some time because of the large size of the datasets.

-In the downloadable project, I have also included files that contain all the requirements (*requirements.txt*), imported packages (*imported_packages.txt*) as well as the working environment I was working in (*environment.yml*).
+In the downloadable project, I have also included files that contain all the requirements (*requirements.txt*), imported packages (*imported_packages.txt*) as well as the virtual environment I was working in (*environment.yml*).

 I deployed the app on Docker and a Network URL was generated.
-Unfortunately, I got the *ERR_CONNECTION_TIMED_OUT* Error when tried loading my app in the browser.
+Unfortunately, I got the *ERR_CONNECTION_TIMED_OUT* Error when I tried loading the link in the browser.
 I believe that with all the files provided, the app can be run locally with the command **streamlit run main.py** in terminal.
+A Local URL should be generated and the app should be opened in the browser.

 I am pasting some screenshots from the app bellow: